-- C8 devise sound technical strategies for complex sustainable designs.
-(SOA) - C9 offer potential employers the type and quality of initial skills that might reasonably be expected of a graduate from this specialism undertaking practice experience.
-(SOA) (RTPI 7.7.5)
+- C8 devise sound technical strategies for complex urban designs.
+(SOA) - C9 evaluate the distinctive contribution potentially rendered by urban design to the making of place and the mediation of place.
+(RTPI 7.7.3) - C10 offer potential employers the type and quality of initial skills that might reasonably be expected of a graduate from this specialism undertaking the practice experience period of the assessment of professional competencies.
+(RTPI 7.7.5)

-Practical skills are developed through a combination of lectures, seminars and workshops (C5-C10 and project seminar based learning (C1, C2, C3, C6).
+Practical skills are developed through a combination of lectures, seminars and workshops (C5-C10) and project seminar based learning (C1, C2, C3, C6).